ce20b027/world_quant_university_project5/README.md

 Summary:

 - Creating and training a GAN.
-- Using a pre-trained GAN to generate images and data.
+- Using GAN to generate images and data.
 - Training a model using synthetic data from a GAN.
 - Building a web app using Streamlit.